Planning a Rhine River cruise and want to see the most castles along the Rhine in one or two days?

 Arrange for some wine-tasting at J. Jung Sohne just a few meters behind the level crossing at the train station.
 The friendly proprietors of this family-run business will always make you feel welcome, they have an impressive selection of local wines and their knowledge of wine is inexhaustible.

-be observed daily between 9 am and 6 pm.
-Personnally, the birds
+can be observed daily between 9 am and 6 pm.
+Personnally, the birds there

 Apart from the majesty and the historical significance of the Niederwald

 monument a visit there is on every german schoolchild's curriculum! this is

 another wonderful place to view the Rhine and the Rhine Valley.